Leon Spinks showing 'small signs of improvement' in prostate cancer treatment, hospital says

 ANDY RUIZ JR. SAYS POOR TRAINING, DIET LED TO LOSS TO ANTHONY JOSHUA: 'I THINK I ATE EVERYTHING'

 Spinks, 66, has battled several health issues over the last few years.
-He was diagnosed with brain shrinkage in 2012, which doctors said was from the beatings he took in the ring, and in 2014 he was hospitalized for abdominal problems.
+He was diagnosed with brain shrinkage in 2012, a condition doctors said stemmed from the beatings he took in the ring, and in 2014 he was hospitalized for abdominal problems.

 The boxing legend was known for his victory over Ali in 1978 but had his WBC heavyweight title stripped after facing Ali in an unsanctioned rematch seven months later.

-Spinks also won a gold medal in the Montreal Olympics in 1976.
+Spinks also won a gold medal in the light heavyweight division at the Montreal Olympics in 1976.